BRIEF-Mediaset shareholder Amber Capital says group needs to be more aggressive

-June 28 A representative of Mediaset shareholder Amber Capital, Arturo Albano, says:
+June 28 (Reuters) - A representative of Mediaset shareholder Amber Capital, Arturo Albano, says:

 * group needs to cut costs, adopt a more aggressive strategy